 Portugal has boomed in popularity with remote workers in the past couple of years.
 Once a relatively well-kept secret, Portugal now accepts the most remote workers into its borders.
 This is a double-edge sword in my opinion.

 If you're seeking a country that's farther off the grid, I'm not so sure Portugal is the European spot for you anymore.
 If though, you want a destination where it'll be easier to make friends with people from all over the world and have a tight-knit community of other online workers, you should short-list it.
-Living in Portuguese towns or cities like Cascais might be perfect for you.
+Living in Portuguese towns or cities like Cascais or Setubal might be perfect for you.

 You can also be strategic about the area you moved to and pick it based on it's number of other expats or lack there of.